 After fifteen minutes of exertion, we returned to the SUV.
 Poor Liev looked so tragic, clutching onto his baa and sucking frantically on his souska as I wheeled him to the car.
 We tried another recreation area by the sea with a modest grassy park.
 A small group of mothers and a few Liev-sized toddlers picnicked over to one side.

 I said a silent prayer and set Liev free.
 To his credit, he did well until he caught sight of the waves at a corner of the park.
 Another tussle ensued, this time with me trying to prevent him from scaling the boulders and rocks that blocked the sea.
 My efforts were met with more howls and tears, and the stares of everyone at the park.

-I wasn’t quite mortified, but indeed I was a trifle embarrassed.
-So much for our seaside adventure!
-We packed it up and decided to go out for lunch.
-Would Tyoma throw an unprecidented and alarming fit that would humiliate us in front of the restaurant staff?
+Embarrassed, I put on my best, “I know what I am doing” face.
+I worried Mom would think I was a terrible parent and that our seaside adventure was a fail.
+Well, third time is a charm, right?
+We packed up and went out for lunch.
+Would Liev throw an alarming and unprecedented fit that would humiliate us in front of the restaurant staff?

 No!
 He was a total sweetie who charmed everyone.
 “Oh, what an adorable little boy!” cooed our waitress with an unnerving little-girl voice.
 She fussed over him, and he dared to giggle as if to say, “See, I am a reasonable child.
 I just needed some love and understanding!”
 Sheesh!